threefoldfoundation/info_sdk/src/capacity_layer/0-DB.md

 # 0-DB namespace

-This primitives allow a user to reserve some storage on a node.
-The storage is expose through [0-DB](https://github.com/threefoldtech/0-DB), a low level key-value store that uses the RESP protocol.
+This primitive allows a user to reserve some storage on a node.
+The storage is exposed through [0-DB](https://github.com/threefoldtech/0-DB), a low level key-value store that uses the RESP protocol.

 0-DB is responsible to get the best write and read speed out of the disk exposed underneath.

-When a user reservation a 0-DB namespace, a portion of a disk is reserved for the user.
+When a user reserves a 0-DB namespace, a portion of a disk is reserved for the user.
 This portion of disk is called a namespace.
 A namespace is protected by a password and has a certain size.

 ## Reservation definition